 WC112 Unsealed Pavement Maintenance \$350,000 Decrease to \$275,000 per annum.
-Current level of expenditure is has achieved improvement and levels of service, a decrease in expenditure can be made while still achieving targets.
-WC113 Routine Drainage Maintenance \$64,500 Increase to \$210,000 per annum.
-Increase to \$210,000 per annum.
+Current level of expenditure is has achieved improvement and levels of service, a decrease in expenditure can be made v WC113 Routine Drainage Maintenance \$64,500 Increase to \$210,000 per annum.
 Increase to \$285,000 per annum.
-Frequent storms have caused WDC's 10-year expenditure to be substantially higher than the BAU budget, this level of activity and associated maintenance is expected to continue.
-So, the 10-year average spend has been used to set the forward budget.
+Frequent storms have caused WDC's 10-year expenditure to be so level of activity and associated maintenance is expected to con- used to set the forward budget.
 WC114 Structures Maintenance \$83,000 Increase to \$120,000 per annum.
-Increase to \$120,000 per annum.
-Road Structures Lifecycle Management Plan recommends level of investment needed to: address maintenance backlog, undertake urgent maintenance, and a new 'status quo' moving forward to preserve asset condition and avoid the need for early replacement.
-WC121 Environmental Maintenance S281 500
+Road Structures Lifecycle Management Plan recommends level of investment needed to: address maintenance backlog, 'status quo' moving forward to preserve asset condition and avoid the need for early replacement.